-If you have ever known someone who has struggled with debt, you may be familiar with stories of rude, upsetting or even downright offensive debt-collector behavior.
-But, even though many consumers are not aware of it, there are legal limits on what creditors can do to collect payment.
+If you know someone who’s struggled with debt, you may be familiar with stories of rude or offensive debt-collector behavior.
+Many consumers are not aware of it, there are legal limits on what creditors can do to collect payment.
 Knowing the basics about your rights during the debt-collection process is imperative to avoid creditor harassment.

 The Fair Debt Collection Practices Act, known as the FDCPA, is a federal law that bars debt collectors from taking certain actions to secure payments from consumers.